Cold-Water Trichome Refinery

 The IP Position The method is documented, protected, and defensible.

-The architecture of Abzu's Refinery is the subject of active intellectual property work — proprietary methodology, confidential disclosure controls.
+The architecture of Abzu Refinery is the subject of active intellectual property work — proprietary methodology, confidential disclosure controls.

 The Numbers